COVID-19 pandemic in Florida: State government

 On June 1, DeSantis extended the statewide moratorium on evictions and foreclosures another 30 days, lasting through July 1.
 Residents of Florida who receive unemployment payments were confused in mid-June when the state of Florida switched their payments from weekly to bi-weekly, with no apparent notice.

 On June 5, DeSantis issued an executive order implementing "Phase 2" of a reopening plan outside of Miami-Dade, Broward and Palm Beach counties, allowing some businesses (such as bars, pubs, and indoor venues such as arcades, bowling alleys, cinemas, and concert venues) to expand to 50% capacity, and personal care services to resume operations.
 The order recommended against gatherings of more than 50 people.

 On June 16, DeSantis said 260 Orlando International Airport workers tested positive for COVID-19.
 He also said that the increase of cases was due to an increase of testing and that even though cases are increasing, "they are not rolling back."
 Orlando airport said this was false, and that only 2 out of 500 employees tested positive.

 New York Governor Andrew Cuomo considered the idea of quarantining people who travel from Florida to New York due to concern of rising COVID-19 cases in Florida.
-They monitored for an influx of cases of people traveling from Florida.
 On June 20, DeSantis said that he was cracking down on restaurants not practicing strict social distancing guideline.
 He also noted that the new cases were trending in the younger generation, with much of the cases being people between the ages of 20 and 35 years old.

 On June 23, DeSantis said that Florida bars and restaurants would be liable to lose their liquor licenses if they violate the state's social distancing guidelines.
 13 employees and at least 28 patrons of The Knight's Pub in Orlando tested positive for COVID-19, resulting in The Knight's Pub losing their liquor license.
 Due to the increase of cases, some hospitals, like Palm Beach Gardens and JFK Medical Center, reported having no open ICU beds.
 However, State Surgeon General Dr. Scott Rivkees told hospitals to only report COVID-19 patients as ICU cases if they required ICU level of care, since some ICUs were being used to simply isolate COVID-19 patients from other hospital patients, and to report non-ICU-level care cases as COVID-hospitalized cases.
 The same day, Florida banned liquor sales at bars that do not offer substantial food menus.
 Strip clubs remained open.

-As of June 26, 660 inmates and 24 staff at the Homestead Correctional Institution tested positive for COVID-19, and 23 deaths have been accounted for at the Institution due to the virus.
+As of June 26, 660 inmates and 24 staff at the Homestead Correctional Institution tested positive for COVID-19, and 23 deaths had been accounted for at the Institution due to the virus.